 It's the business needs that drive modernization - if the current software is outdated, it may slow down the company’s growth and limit the opportunities.
 And it was actually noticed by entrepreneurs - according to the Legacy systems and modernization report by Deloitte from 2017, what’s led to the decision about software modernization was product objectives and strategy.

 Legacy system modernization is a major endeavor - it requires proper planning, deep analysis, and creating a strategy.
 There is a lot at stake, which makes it even more important to define WHY you do it, HOW you do it, and WHAT exactly you want to gain.
 And please, be warned - you will encounter difficulties along the way.

 The business side of legacy software modernization challenges

 Defining the problems and setting objectives

-Before coming on board with the system modernisation challenge, it’s worth taking a step back and actually analysing what you already have in your hands.
+Before coming on board with the system modernization challenge, it’s worth taking a step back and actually analyzing what you already have in your hands.
 It’s crucial to assess current issues in order to choose the best strategy to make things right.
 You may start by asking yourself a set of general questions:

 - What is the value of the current system?

 - How are the users interacting with the current system?
 Which features are used the most/the least?